-You will usually be admitted on the same day as your surgery.
+You will usually be admitted the day before your surgery although some hospitals now prefer to admit patients on the day of surgery.
 You will normally receive an appointment for pre-assessment to assess your general fitness, to screen for the carriage of MRSA and to perform some baseline investigations.
 After admission, you will be seen by members of the medical team which may include the Consultant, Specialist Registrar, House Officer and your named nurse.